theoptips/contentCodeDiv/README.md

 #Mentor help
 Message [@i_stanford](http://www.twitter.com/i_stanford) to advise on management of this open source project

 *Disclaimer: I will replace most book links as my own Amazon referral code, to recoup a bit of unemployment cost and also [codediv](http://www.codediv.com) hosting cost, also a free resources for users now.
-Thanks for the understanding*
+Thanks for the understanding.
+Original authors should contact me to make revisions on links.
+Exceptions made case by case. optanovo (at) gmail com*